Zelensky tells G7 he wants Ukraine war over by end of 2022

 French president Macron was criticised for negotiating with Mr Putin at the start of the invasion and saying Russia must not be “humiliated”, raising fears Ukraine could be pushed into giving up territory.

-But a French official told AP that Mr Zelensky had indicated he wanted to negotiate an end to the war –so long as he can gain a stronger military position.
+But a French official told AP that Mr Zelensky had indicated he wanted to negotiate an end to the war – so long as he can gain a stronger military position.

 “His goal is to end the war as quickly as possible and to get out of it in the best possible position, so that he can negotiate from a position of strength,” the diplomat said.
+“He will negotiate when he will be in a position to do so.”

 The group of rich democracies are also expected to agree plans for a price cap on Russian oil, while the US is set to announce the purchase of an advanced surface-to-air missile system for Kyiv.